libialany/TALK-AWS_EKS_ECS/README.md

 ### Step 5: Access Your Application

-Once the services are running, you can setup your application first setup the cloudflare dns i create a domain `wikixlocal.mlibia.xyz`.
+Once the services are running, you can setup your application first setup the cloudflare dns i create a domain `kiwixlocal.mlibia.xyz`.

 ## Troubleshooting